gbroxey/blog/wip.md

 - $\mu$ and $u$ are inverses: $u*\mu = I$
 - If $f$ and $g$ are multiplicative, then so is $f*g$

-For more context about this convolution and its properties read the first few chapters of Apostol's book Intro to Analytic Number Theory.
+For more context about this convolution and its properties read the first few chapters of Tom Apostol's book _Introduction to Analytic Number Theory_.

 We'll treat these functions as coefficients of a Dirichlet series: